Read in:

 Right answer found 100% 100% tie

 nano barely benefits, because nano was already doing the right thing.
-Without any note it read by section 95% of the time and dumped a whole note only half as often as Haiku managed even with the note.
-There was almost no waste for the note to remove.
-So the note's main effect was to add its own few hundred tokens to every turn and nudge nano to explore a little more, which pushed tokens up, not down.
+Without any instructions it read by section 95% of the time and dumped a whole note only half as often as Haiku managed even with them.
+There was almost no waste for the instructions to remove.
+So the instructions' main effect was to add their own few hundred tokens to every turn and nudge nano to explore a little more, which pushed tokens up, not down.

-The lesson is not "the note is bad."
-It is that the note is a correction for a wasteful default, and nano did not have one.
-Haiku, left alone, reads whole notes to be safe; the note fixes that. nano reads by section on instinct; the note has nothing to fix and still costs context.
-If you could pick the model, you would skip the note for a disciplined one.
-But you rarely pick the model that connects to a public endpoint, so shipping the note is still the right call: it caps the damage from the wasteful models and costs the careful ones a few hundred tokens.
+The lesson is not "the instructions are bad."
+It is that the instructions are a correction for a wasteful default, and nano did not have one.
+Haiku, left alone, reads whole notes to be safe; the instructions fix that. nano reads by section on instinct; the instructions have nothing to fix and still cost context.
+If you could pick the model, you would skip the instructions for a disciplined one.
+But you rarely pick the model that connects to a public endpoint, so shipping the instructions is still the right call: they cap the damage from the wasteful models and cost the careful ones a few hundred tokens.

 A couple of nano-specific quirks worth noting: it over-specifies its calls, passing about seven arguments to note_html (every id field plus match_id plus toc_path at once) where Haiku passes two.
 Harmless, since the server resolves any single identifier, but it shows nano does not try to trim the call itself.
 And nano leaned on expand more than Haiku did, doing more structural navigation before committing to a read.